elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 - Based on the input thinking about the actions needed to reach the desired output
 - Usually **multiple agents** grouped in a "**Multi-Agent system**"
 - Each agent could have **different** tools, knowledge, and goals (planner, coder, researcher, etc.)
-- Agents communicate between each other through some protocol (JSON, XML)
+- Agents communicate between each other through some protocol (JSON, etc.)

 ## Usual workflow